PointCaM: Cut-and-Mix for Open-Set Point Cloud Learning: Methodology

 \subsubsection{Unknown-Point Simulator}

-Our main concern lies in how to simulate {out-of-distribution} objects, while only known data are available during the training process.
-As mentioned above, the geometric context of point cloud data indicates the original distribution of known {objects} in 3D space; if we alter the geometric context to a certain extent, part of known {data} would become \emph{unfamiliar} to a CNN's perception since the distribution of points partially changes.
-Using this approach, we propose Alg.~\ref{alg:aug} to generate a \emph{partial} geometric context.
+Our main concern lies in simulating out-of-distribution objects while only known data are available during the training process.
+As mentioned above, the geometric context of point cloud data indicates the original distribution of known objects in 3D space.
+If we alter the geometric context to a certain extent, part of the known data will become unfamiliar to a CNN's perception, as the distribution of points partially changes.
+Using this approach, we propose Alg.~\ref{alg:aug} to generate a partial geometric context.